Group leadership is a chance for you to share your knowledge of and interest in other cultures with an exceptional and diverse group of young people.

 July–August – Experiment Programs

 Experiment programs are from three to four weeks in length.
-The earliest Experiment summer programs depart from the U.S. at the end of June, and most programs conclude by early August.
+The earliest Experiment summer programs depart from the U.S. in early July, and most programs conclude by early August.
 You can find more information about Experiment programs, including specific dates for each program, on our website.

 August to September – Post Program Responsibilities